Marine Veterans and Mesothelioma

 U.S. Marines standing together at attention

-Marine Corps veterans are not the only ones who may be at risk of developing mesothelioma today.
-If their family members lived on a Marine Corps base where asbestos materials were used, they may have been exposed indirectly.
+If a Marine’s family members lived on base where asbestos materials were used, they may have been exposed indirectly.

 Mesothelioma Veterans Guide